Death of Gram Parsons: Body-theft incident

 On their way back to Los Angeles, the two stopped to sleep off their drunkenness.
 When they woke up, the hearse did not start and Kaufman had to hike to reach a mechanical shop.
 The hearse started again after a few repairs and the two returned to the road, where they were later involved in a car pile-up on the highway and rear-ended another car.
 A police officer handcuffed them both when several beer cans fell from the vehicle as one of the doors opened.
 While the officer went to assure no other drivers were hurt in the accident, Martin slipped his hand out of the cuffs and fled with Kaufman.
 Since the officer did not take the driver's license of either one or even the license plate number, he could not identify them.

-Following the body theft being reported, the casket was sighted burning by campers, who alerted park authorities.
+Following the report of the body theft, the casket was sighted burning by campers, who alerted park authorities.
 A green Western Airlines body bag was found beside the casket.
 The body was not thoroughly cremated, as 35 pounds remained.
 Witnesses reported seeing a hearse speeding away from the scene, recalling that other vehicles had been forced off the road.
 After mugshots of the believed perpetrators were shown to witnesses from the airport, Investigator Joe E. Hamilton declared that the police were close to the identification.
 Kaufman and Martin were identified from the mugshots, arrested, and charged with grand theft.
 While the two awaited judgment, the San Bernardino County Coroner declared to the press that Parsons' death was caused by "multiple drug abuse, in part due to overdose of whiskey, barbiturates, and cocaine".

 Kaufman and Martin were given thirty-day suspended jail sentences, fined $300 each for misdemeanor theft, and charged $708 for funeral home expenses.
 Kaufman threw a benefit party to raise funds to pay the fines.
 The event was called "Kaufman's Koffin Kaper Koncert".
 Doctor Demento was the featured disc jockey and beer bottles with the figure of Parsons on the label and the inscription "Gram Pilsner: A stiff drink for what ales you" were served.